techie-013/MessMaster/README.md

    <img width="1236" height="696" alt="image" src="https://github.com/user-attachments/assets/b32b7908-9249-46b3-bd7f-b020482deb82" />

-> These models are Python-based and will be deployed with Flask APIs.
 > Demo Of the model which is still under progress is shown in the pdf attached

 ---